stanford-assu/petition-app/README.md

 ### To use under Github CodeSpaces:
 - start a new CodeSpaces instance.
 The install will take several minutes to complete.
+- run `rails db:migrate` to fill in the database with empty tables
 - run `rails server` to start the server
 - under the "Ports" tab, open the port 3001 link